-When this route makes sense
+When this guide makes sense

 There are two broad ways to expose the service: